shubhsharma023/MedManagement/README.md

 # MedManagement
-Simple DBMS Project Based on Flask and SQLite3
+Simple MedManagement App Based on Flask and SQLite3